Cosmo-Tech/azure-platform-deployment-tools/README.md

 **Basics**
 * `Resource group`: created previously in the prerequisites step.
 * `Managed resource group name`: this resource group will be created automatically at the managed application deployment to host all managed application resources.
-Cosmo Tech, as the publisher of the managed application has access to this resource group.
+Cosmo Tech, as the publisher of the managed application will be Contributor of this resource group.

 **Cosmo Tech Platform**
 * `Application name`: give a name to the platform to be deployed